OfficeDev/ews-java-api/readme.md

 }
 ```

-### Find the first 10 messages in the Inbox that have a subject that contains the words "EWS" or "API", order by date received, and only return the Subject and DateTimeReceived properties
+### Find the first 10 messages in the Inbox that have a subject that contains the words "EWS" or "API", order by date received, and only return the Subject and DateTimeReceived properties.

 ```
 public void findItems()